elixir-europe-training/ELIXIR-TrP-FAIR-Converge/docs/units/FAIR-generics/topics/1-why-fair.md

       level: beginner

     - learning_outcome: 3
-      activities: Ask participants to analyze case studies of projects that failed due to non-FAIR practices and discuss the repercussions
+      activities: Ask participants to analyse case studies of projects that failed due to non-FAIR practices and discuss the repercussions
       time: 20 min
       type: group discussion
       level: intermediate